Rising (Rainbow album): Touring

 Few of the album tracks made it into the band's live set: "Stargazer" featured in all the 1976 shows and "Do You Close Your Eyes" was the encore song, but the physically demanding "A Light in the Black" was dropped early in the 1976 tour, although it was reintroduced into the set at a couple of Japanese dates.
 "Starstruck" was played in shortened form, usually in a medley with "Man on the Silver Mountain".
 The band added Deep Purple's "Mistreated" to their setlist, and song lengths were extended to include improvisations and long solos.
 Despite receiving very good reviews, the first leg of the tour was expensive and difficult and a few gigs in the US had to be cancelled because Phil Lynott, leader of the co-headlining band Thin Lizzy, was hospitalised with hepatitis.
 To cut costs as headliners, Rainbow opened for Jethro Tull, Heart and Blue Öyster Cult in a few different dates in the US.
 The band moved to the UK in August 1976 for a series of acclaimed and mostly sold-out shows, supported by Stretch.
 During a gig at Newcastle City Hall, Blackmore ostentatiously fired Carey while on stage but, to his dismay, he was forced to reinstate him because no replacement was available for the rest of the tour.
 The following European dates had the up-and-coming Australian band AC/DC as support group.
 Japan received Rainbow as superstars in the last leg of the tour, culminating in two shows at the Nippon Budokan in Tokyo on 16 December 1976.
 Blackmore was also given an award for being voted the most popular guitarist in a Japanese music magazine.
-Despite the tour being far from perfect, the band had some great performances especially in Germany and Japan and some of which were recorded for the live album On Stage released in 1977.
+Despite the tour being far from perfect, the band had some especially well received performances in Germany and Japan, some of which were recorded for the live album On Stage released in 1977.
 Blackmore fired Bain after the end of the tour in January 1977, officially for his difficulty to play complex bass parts.
 He also finalised the dismissal of Carey and invited Vescovi, whom he had met through his old acquaintance Arvid Andersen, to replace him.
-Blackmore eventually recalled Carey a few months later for the recording of Long Live Rock 'n' Roll in France.
+Eventually, Carey was recalled a few months later for the recording of Long Live Rock 'n' Roll in France.

-"Stargazer" was dropped from the setlist after the 1976 tour and was rarely performed in the 1980s, returning in a Rainbow show only in 2016.
+"Stargazer" was dropped from the setlist after the 1976 tour and was performed at least once in the 1980s, returning in a Rainbow show only in 2016.
 "Starstruck" in its reduced form and "Do You Close Your Eyes" appeared in the 1977 world tour setlist, but were completely abandoned in the following years.
 After he left Black Sabbath in 1982, Ronnie James Dio performed songs from the first three Rainbow albums with his band Dio, which for many years featured Jimmy Bain both as songwriter and bass player.
-Among the songs included in their live sets were "Tarot Woman", "Starstruck" and Stargazer".
+Among the songs included in their live sets were "Tarot Woman", "Starstruck" and "Stargazer".